 As companies compete to get their products to market faster and cheaper, they need simple solutions to enable near-immediate implementation.
 However, there’s no time or budget for special tools or expensive, highly-trained engineers and electricians.

-In our previous blog on the “4 Benefits of Universal I/O Modules for Smart Factories,” we discussed how universal input/output (I/O) modules allow machine builders to do more with less.
-Today, we’re discussing how upgrading to a specific type of I/O module – distributed control units (DCUs) – can deliver a new level of efficiency and affordable automation to smart factories.
+In our previous blog addressing the benefits of Universal I/O Modules for smart factories, we reviewed how universal input/output (I/O) modules allow machine builders to do more with less.
+Here, we discuss how upgrading to a specific type of I/O module—Distributed Control Units (DCUs)—can deliver new levels of efficiency and affordable automation to smart factories.

-There’s a growing trend in the automation industry focused on decentralization so machines and production lines operate in a more modular way.
-This means streamlined operations and maintenance (reducing downtime) and future-proofed factories so new upgrades can easily be configured into the existing network.
+There’s a growing decentralization trend in the automation industry to enable the operation of machines and production lines in a more modular way.
+This means streamlined operations and maintenance (reducing downtime) as well as future-proofed factories and the ability to easily configure upgrades into the existing network.
 This change is made possible by the addition of programmable logic controller (PLC) functionality into universal I/O modules via DCUs.
-A DCU supports separate handling of each part of the production line and acts as a single communication device that connects all components.
+A DCU supports separate handling of each part of the production line and acts as a single communication device connecting all components.

 What Are DCUs?

-DCUs are I/O modules with integrated programmable logic controller (PLC) functionality that connect sensors and actuators.
-They make automation possible – from simple logical operations to far more complex control problems.
-Thanks to DCUs, it’s all possible without needing a higher-level PLC, a device that is more difficult to replace in a production line.
+DCUs are I/O modules with integrated PLC functionality designed to connect sensors and actuators.
+These devices make automation possible—from simple logic operations to far more complex control challenges.
+With DCUs, it’s possible without a higher-level PLC, which is more difficult to replace in a production line.

 Standard I/O Slave

-Typically, I/O modules always transmit input data to a controller and will only set an output if the controller tells it to.
-By operating in standard I/O slave mode, you don’t need a program inside the DCU.
+Typically, I/O modules always transmit input data to a controller and will only set an output if directed by the controller.
+By operating in standard I/O slave mode, no program is needed inside the DCU.

 DCU/PLC Mixed Mode

-In this type of mode, the intelligence (control program) sits inside the I/O module, but the application only starts and stops, or transmits data to the PLC, on command.
+In this mode type, the intelligence (control program) sits inside the I/O module however, the application only starts and stops or transmits data to the PLC on command.

 The intelligence (control program) sits inside the I/O module, therefore no I/O exchange with the PLC is needed to determine what to do with the signals.
 It is completely independent from any engineering tool, and connection to the PLC is not necessary.
 This option brings you to “one-device automation.”